ejsdotsh/yacht-hugo-theme/exampleSite/content/projects/project-a.md

   - Bash
 ---

-a description of the project a project goes here...
+a description of project A goes here...